Home Careers Waiter/Waitress

 Gain Practical Experience

-Seek out entry-level positions in the hospitality industry, such as a Host/Hostess or Busser, to gain hands-on experience and valuable customer service skills.
+Seek out entry-level positions in the hospitality industry, such as Host/Hostess, Busser and similar roles, to gain hands-on experience and valuable customer service skills.
 Many restaurants are willing to hire candidates with no prior experience and provide on-the-job training to help you learn the ropes.

 Volunteer or Intern